Skip to content

 Eye strain can be an indicator of other issues, though.
 Make sure you talk to your eye doctor about any problems you’re experiencing to ensure other risks are ruled out.
 Then, you might consider trying high index lenses to see if you can get better performance out of them.

 For those with thick lenses who are tired of dealing with the downsides, high index options can certainly take a load off.
-If you’ve decided that they’re right for you, then consider taking advantage of free high index lenses from sllac — available to people who have higher prescriptions.
+If you’ve decided that they’re right for you, then consider taking advantage of free high index lenses from sllac — available to people who have stronger prescriptions.